 A lee is formed by the ship if possible and the falls are well overhauled.
 Heaving lines are passed to the boat first, one forward and one aft and the ends manned inboard.
 The boat is hooked on, foremost fall first.
-The one aft and the engs manned the boat is hooked on, foremost fall first.
-The lifelines at the davit heads are crossed, the lifelines at the davit heads are crossed, the foremost one being led aft and the after one forward.
+The lifelines at the davit heads are crossed, the foremost one being led aft and the after one forward.
 In calm weather all hands but coxswain and bowman come inboard up the lifelines.
 In rough weather the outboard oars are used to fend off as in lowering, the remaining hands taking their weight on the lifelines.
 Coxswain and bowman prepare disengaging gear before coming alongside.
 Coxswain reports "ready in the boat" when it is hooked on.